MohamedElashri/Mac_Terminal/Code/README.md

 ZSH_THEME="powerlevel10k/powerlevel10k"
 ```

-Save and update the changes by running the command source ~/.zshrc.
+Save and update the changes by running the command `source ~/.zshrc`.
 Powerlevel10k's configuration wizard should start automatically; enter p10k configure if it doesn't.
 Now you can start choosing the user interface options.

 ## plugins